Miguel Rojas Player Props: Dodgers vs. Blue Jays

-On Tuesday, Miguel Rojas (hitting .133 in his past 10 games) and the Los Angeles Dodgers play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.161 batting average in his past 10 games), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Dodger Stadium, Wednesday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Blue Jays.
+He had two hits (going 2-for-4) in his most recent game against the Blue Jays.

 Miguel Rojas Game Info & Props vs. the Blue Jays